Go To Top

 Some policies require a medical exam.
 This usually involves a general physical and blood draw.

-There’s usually a waiting period of a few weeks to a month while the underwriter reviews your application and the results of your exam.
-Once you’re approved and you pay the first premium, your coverage takes effect.
+There’s usually a few weeks to a month waiting while the underwriter reviews your application and your exam results.
+Your coverage takes effect once you’re approved and you pay the first premium.